Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 - Auditability through custom logging

-- Option to deploy elsewhere if needed
+- Option to deploy to other environments

 Responsibility: